NoahBres/LearnRoadRunner/docs/installing.md

 ## Method 2: Installing RR on Your Project

 ::: warning
-These installation instructions do not apply to versions below the **8.0** SDK (released on Sep.
-13, 2022).
-Version 8.0 is the minimum legal version of the SDK (at the time of writing).
-Instructions for earlier versions will not be supported.
+These installation instructions are accurate as of SDK 9.0.1.
+There is no guarantee that they will stay accurate for future SDK releases.
 :::

 1. We are are going to assume you have the same file structure as the _latest_ (**8.0** at the time of writing) standard FTC provided project.
 This can be found [here](https://github.com/FIRST-Tech-Challenge/FtcRobotController).